stcorp/muninn/README.rst

   will be prefixed without separation characters, so any underscores, etc. need to be included in the option value.

-- mod_spatialite_path: Full path of the mod_spatialite library (minus
+- mod_spatialite_path: Full path to the mod_spatialite library (minus
-  extension), e.g. /usr/local/lib/libspatialite.
+  extension), e.g. /usr/local/lib/mod_spatialite.
 Not required when using pyspatialite.

 Example configuration file